 - Paragliding is a potentially dangerous sport that can cause serious injury including bodily harm, paralysis and death.
 Using Ozone equipment is undertaken with the full knowledge that paragliding involves such risks. - As the owner of an Ozone emergency rescue parachute you take exclusive responsibility for all risks associated with its use.
 Inappropriate use and or abuse of your equipment will increase these risks.
 Any liability claims resulting from use of this product towards the manufacturer, distributor or dealers is excluded. - This parachute has been solely designed for use as an emergency rescue system for paragliders.
-Do not under any circumstances use this parachute for free fall parachuting, BASE jumping or with any other type of aircraft. - The Angel SQ is not suitable for speeds in excess of 32m/s or 115 kmh. - Any unauthorized use is prohibited. - Ensure your parachute is maintained properly and is regularly re-packed, failure to do so may result in premature ageing and slower opening times. - Complete a thorough daily and pre-flight inspection of all of your equipment.
-Pay attention to your parachute pins and never attempt flying with unsuitable or damaged equipment. - Do not allow the parachute to become damp; this can affect the opening times and overall performance and degrade the materials faster. - Do not modify this product in any way and use only within the maximum certified weight. - Always fly wearing a helmet, gloves and boots. - It is essential that the Angel SQ is correctly installed to the harness.
-A compatibility test must be carried out by a qualified professional to exclude any possible non-compatibility between the harness and rescue device. - Make sure that you are physically and mentally healthy before flying. - Choose the correct wing, harness and conditions for your level of experience. - Pay special attention to the terrain you will be flying and the weather conditions before you launch.
+Do not under any circumstances use this parachute for free fall parachuting, BASE jumping or with any other type of aircraft. - This parachute is not suitable for speeds in excess of 32m/s or 115 kmh. - This parachute system has been tested and found compliant using the original manufacturer's inner container.
+Use of any other inner container may produce different results, including failures. - Use of this parachute with any alternative inner container: the speed of opening and opening shock test has been completed using the inner container supplied.
+Use of any other inner container may produce different results (including failure) - Ensure your parachute is maintained properly and is regularly re-packed, failure to do so may result in premature ageing and slower opening times. - Complete a thorough daily and pre-flight inspection of all of your equipment.
+Pay attention to your parachute pins and never attempt flying with unsuitable or damaged equipment. - Do not allow the parachute to become damp; this can affect the opening times and overall performance and degrade the materials faster. - Do not modify this product in any way and use only within the maximum certified weight. - It is essential that the parachute is correctly installed in the harness.
+A compatibility test must be carried out by a qualified professional to exclude any possible non-compatibility between the harness and rescue device. - Pay special attention to the terrain you will be flying and the weather conditions before you launch.
 Always add a large safety margin to all your decisions, if you are unsure do not fly.
-Avoid flying in rain, snow, strong wind, and turbulent weather conditions or clouds. - If you use good, safe judgement you will enjoy many years of paragliding and hopefully never have need to use your Angel SQ parachute.
+Avoid flying in rain, snow, strong wind, and turbulent weather conditions or clouds. - If you use good, safe judgement you will enjoy many years of paragliding and hopefully never have need to use your parachute.